The Village of Palm Springs:

 VillageFest Every Thursday night Palm Canyon Drive in the heart of downtown is transformed into a bustling street fair.
 Artists, craftsmen, food vendors and entertainers team up to bring you an evening of old-fashioned good times and some great people watching (cruising) as well.

 Entertainment options abound in Palm Springs, and new venues are popping up everywhere.
-Choose from: the
+Choose from: The Copa Room, The Purple Room, the

 Fabulous Palm Springs Follies, the

 Annenberg Theatre.
 Check local publications for even more!